homo-iocus/react-native-circles/README.md

 ----------------|-----------------------------
 width           | width of the ring
 radius          | radius of the ring
-color           | color for arcs that are described by intervals props
+colors          | Array of colors for arcs that are described by intervals props
 backgroundColor | color of the ring
 intervals       | Array of objects({ start: angle, end: angle }) that describe arcs